-The Magenta House Accelerator is a full-service project development environment for Middle and High School students who want to create competitive water-wise and power-conscious projects for the Expo and maximize their chance for a share in $5,000 prize money for their schools or organizations.
+The Magenta House Accelerator is a project development environment for middle school students looking to create competitive water-wise and power-conscious projects for the Expo.
 Learn more at MagentaHouse.org.

-The Magenta House Accelerator is designed to help students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo.
-It is the first time that a full-range project accelerator has been coupled with a science fair-like opportunity.
+The Magenta House Accelerator is designed to help middle school students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo.
+It is the first time that a full-range project accelerator has been coupled with a science fair-like opportunity for sustainability.

-How might we create a critical mass of water-wise and power-conscious homes and buildings that serve as a stand-out example for the City?
+How might we create a critical mass of water-wise and power-conscious homes and buildings that serve as a stand-out example for the Southland?

-Innovations are accepted in any of three areas related to water and power conservation and efficiency: 1) new tools or technology; 2) new programs or systems; or 3) new approaches to communications.
+The Accelerator supports innovative work in any of three areas related to water and power conservation and efficiency: 1) new tools or technology; 2) new programs or systems; or 3) new communications campaigns.

 GO HERE to see student work from the 2022 Accelerator for the 2022 Expo and find out who won!

 –a specially-created project management system to help students track progress with their projects from beginning to end;

 –education modules in project development and implementation;

 –mentors and specialist advisors to inform student work, and

 –student project funding to underwrite costs up to a cap.